Providentia -- A Large-Scale Sensor System for the Assistance of Autonomous Vehicles and Its Evaluation: Related Work

-Unlike the aforementioned projects and algorithmic literature, this paper focuses on the overall system architecture and implementation of an IIS that generates a digital twin of the highway.
-The aim of our system is to complete and extend a vehicle's perception and to provide information that enables the implementation of various algorithms and applications based on it.
-To this end, we conduct a thorough evaluation of our system's performance by considering the overall traffic rather than trajectories from a single test vehicle.
+Furthermore, to ensure our system's performance is suited for the intended purposes, we conduct a thorough evaluation by considering the overall traffic, rather than trajectories from a single test vehicle.
 Thereby we account for a broad variety of vehicle types, colors and driving behaviors.
 In particular, we evaluate the spatial accuracy as well as the detection rate, i.e. the system's performance with respect to missing vehicles and false detections.
+To the best of our knowledge, our work is the first to provide such quantitative results on the performance of a large-scale IIS for fine-grained vehicle perception.